 Now if you want to make a little knockout before you add your text, you can offset your text and move just the offset on top the pumpkin.
-Then you can select everything within the pumpkin, and everything inside and use the “Subtract All” function from the “Object>Modify>Subtract All” drop down menu.
+Then you can select everything and use the “Subtract All” function from the “Object>Modify>Subtract All” drop down menu.

 Let Silhouette Studio do it’s magic and now you can move that offset outline off your mat and move your text into your space.

 That’s really all there is to that.
 Now you’re ready to cut your vinyl for your project.